Subaandh-VK/Java-Project/README.md

 # Login values
 Postgresql Database user: postgres password:123

-Student username: subaandh password: 123 (New students can be Created/Read/Updated/Deleted from the database)
+Student username:New students can be Created/Read/Updated/Deleted from the database

 Admin username: admin password: 123